census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 	// The latency in milliseconds
 	MLatencyMs = stats.Float64("repl/latency", "The latency in milliseconds per REPL loop", "ms")

-	// Encounters the number of non EOF(end-of-file) errors.
-	MErrors = stats.Int64("repl/errors", "The number of errors encountered", "1")

 	// Counts/groups the lengths of lines read in.
 	MLineLengths = stats.Int64("repl/line_lengths", "The distribution of line lengths", "By") )